 Zombie Brains are surprisingly tasty Halloween treats!
 Bwhahahaha!
 They are sorta cute – but the name gives them the eeewww factor that makes little boys growl with delight.
+(And I would be delighted if you would pin the photo above!
+Thanks!)

 This is a very easy Halloween treat.
 The biggest problem I had was that it was very rainy day and the bottom of the brains were still sticky after setting an hour.
 (Now THERE is a sentence I never thought I would type!)
 A little sprinkling of powdered sugar on a new piece of waxed paper to which I then moved the candy pieces before adding the candy melts seemed to solve the problem.
 You can dip the chow mein brain into the candy melt, coating about half of each piece.
 But given my record with dipping candy here and here, I just spooned the soft candy melt into place over half the brain and skipped the dipping.
 You could use chocolate chips or a squeeze of chocolate frosting to make the eyes, but the candy eyes are a great touch!